arskom/spyne/doc/source/manual/highlevel.rst

     message in its base64-encoded ByteArray container.

     Transports are separated to two packages in Rpclib source code:
-    :mod:`rpclib.client` and :mod:`rpclib.server` packages.
+    :mod:`rpclib.client` and :mod:`rpclib.server`.

 * **Models:**
     Models are used to define schemas.
-They are mere magic cookies who contain very little amount of serialization code They reside in the :mod:`rpclib.model` package.
+They are mere magic cookies that contain very little amount of serialization code They reside in the :mod:`rpclib.model` package.